Frequently Asked Questions

 15. How are the rules decided upon?

-As a chartered league under Little League International, we follow the operational procedures and the Little League rule book.
-Our local ground rules that supplement Little League rules are available on this website and contain valuable information.
+As a chartered league under Babe Ruth League International, we follow the operational procedures and the Babe Ruth League rule book.
+Our local ground rules that supplement Babe Ruth League rules are available on this website and contain valuable information.
 Each year the Board of Directors reviews and updates our local rules.

 16. Why does softball have to travel?

-17. Why isn’t the post season tournament dates announced at the beginning of the season?
+17. Why aren't the post season tournament dates announced at the beginning of the season?

-Tournaments are governed by Little League International.
-District 13 selects the dates for TOC and District All Stars, however, they have to coordinate 9 leagues and wait on the Section 4 tournament dates, which in turn have to wait on State, Regional and the World Series.
+Tournaments are governed by Babe Ruth League International.
+District 14 selects the dates for TOC and District All Stars, however, they have to wait on State, Regional tournament dates as well.
 It's a long process and it takes time to coordinate the different entities involved in the post season tournaments.

 18. Why don't we know whether my child is on the All Star team until the middle of June?

-Tournament announcements are dictated by Little League International.
+Tournament announcements are dictated by Babe Ruth League International.
 We have to be very careful not to violate this rule or we could forfeit All Star participation altogether.

 19. Why do I have to pay for my child’s All Star uniform?